 Again, the admissions office is going to see all of your activities and honors in the Common App.
 This 250-word piece should be about telling an authentic story that reads like more than just an expanded description of your most “impressive” high school activity.

 Vanderbilt University values learning through contrasting points of view.
 We understand that our differences, and our respect for alternative views and voices, are our greatest source of strength.
 Please reflect on conversations you’ve had with people who have expressed viewpoints different from your own.
 How did these conversations/experiences influence you?

 The U.S. presently finds itself in an extreme state of polarization.
 There seems to be little agreement even as to what constitutes “truth” or “facts”.
 Within this divided world, it can be hard for individuals with competing viewpoints to engage in civil and productive dialogue.
 Here, Vanderbilt is giving you the chance to show that you are an open-minded, intellectually curious, truth-seeking young person.
 Illustrate how you are willing to converse with people holding opposing positions on topics of great importance to you.
 One key thing to remember when addressing this prompt is that you don’t have to be the hero of the anecdote.
 In fact, you may be one who learned to expand your thinking.

 How important are the Vanderbilt supplemental essays?

 The essays (both the Common App essay and supplemental essay) are “very important” to the Vanderbilt admissions committee.
 This places them in the same category as: GPA, standardized test scores, class rank, the rigor of your secondary school record, extracurriculars, and character/personal qualities.
-In short, the essays are among the most important factors to Vandy when evaluating your application.
+In short, the Vanderbilt supplemental essays are among the most important factors to the University when evaluating your application.